 The Global integration of South and Central Asia is intertwined with the Khyber Pass which has served as the key node for trade for hundreds of years.
-With a history spanning over centuries, Khyber Pass not only exhibits economic but historic and cultural value as well.
-Khyber Pass Economic Corridor project in this spirit aims to expand economic activity along the Khyber Pass by improving region connectivity and promoting private sector development whilst working towards the protection of archaeological and natural heritage of the region.
-Khyber Pass Economic Corridor will not only benefit the citizens of Pakistan but also the people outside Pakistan i.e. traders, and consumers from Afghanistan and the Central Asian Republics including the disadvantaged segments of society.
-Afghan medical patients, and students enrolled in Pakistani schools crossing to Pakistan will benefit from better infrastructure and a more efficient border crossing.
+With a history spanning over centuries, Khyber Pass encompasses economic, historic and cultural values.
+Khyber Pass Economic Corridor project in this spirit aims to expand economic activity along the Khyber Pass by improving regional connectivity and promoting private sector development, whilst protecting the archaeological and natural heritage of the region.
+Khyber Pass Economic Corridor will have multiple benefits for the traders, consumers and even disadvantaged and marginalized commutates of Pakistan, Afghanistan and CARs.
+KPEC will also facilitate the Afghan students registered in Pakistan Universities as well as medical tourists

 Director General Message

 Khyber Pass Economic Corridor is a project of strategic importance to accelerate economy growth and preserve cultural heritage in the bordering countries of Pakistan, Afghanistan & beyond.
 This flagship joint initiatives is finances by World Bank, the Federal Government of Pakistan and Provincial Government of Khyber Pakhtunkhwa.
 The key objectives is to the construction of four lane motorway between Peshawar and Torkham and wider economic program to promote economic clusters, establish economic zones and thrive entrepreneurship.